angkj1995/BT5153_Group01_2024/README.md

 - Explainable AI: Provides model prediction explanations to increase trust and user comprehension, using techniques like Integrated Gradients and feature importance analysis.

 ## Dataset List
-The data is from [LIAR](https://aclanthology.org/P17-2067/) available in 3 files through an 80-10-10 split.
+The data is from [LIAR](https://aclanthology.org/P17-2067/) available in 3 files through an 80-10-10 split in the `data01` directory
 - test
 - train
 - valid